Branches of biology

 Branches of Biology

 Biology is the scientific study of life.
 It includes several relevant branches.
-Below is a list of major branches of biology with a brief description of each:
+Below is a list of major branches of biological sciences with a brief description of each:

-- Agriculture – the science and practice of producing crops and livestock from the natural resources of the earth
+- Agriculture – the science and practice of producing trees, crops, and livestock from the natural resources of the earth

-- Biochemistry – the study of the structure and function of cellular components, such as proteins, carbohydrates, lipids, nucleic acids, and other biomolecules, and of their functions and transformations during life processes.
+- Biochemistry – the study of the structure, function, chemical nature (properties), and molecular and chemical interactions of biological chemicals, such as proteins, carbohydrates, lipids, nucleic acids, and other biomolecules, and of their functions and transformations during chemical reactions required for various life processes.

-- Biogeography – a science that attempts to describe the changing distributions and geographic patterns of living and fossil species of plants and animals.
+- Biogeography – a science that attempts to describe the changing distributions and geographic patterns of living and fossil species of plants and animals in the past and present days.

 Tutorial: New Zealand’s Unique Geographical History - Bioinformatics – information technology as applied to the life sciences, especially the technology used for the collection, storage, and retrieval of genomic data

-- Biomathematics – mathematical biology or biomathematics is an interdisciplinary field of academic study which aims at modeling natural, biological processes using mathematical techniques and tools.
-It has both practical and theoretical applications in biological research.
+- Biomathematics – mathematical biology or biomathematics is an interdisciplinary field of academic study that aims at modeling natural biological processes using mathematical techniques and tools.
+It is a mathematical research integrating biology involving both practical and theoretical applications.

 - Biophysics – or biological physics is an interdisciplinary science that applies the theories and methods of physical sciences to questions of biology